Loading...

 Healthy Fats

-Drink plenty of water before and during your meal to aid digestion and help with the regulation of blood sugar levels.
+Drink a glass of water before eating to aid digestion and potentially reduce post-meal blood sugar spikes.

 Mindful Eating